 One of the historic pubs in Dublin, Ohio, Dublin Village Tavern features Irish imports, whiskeys and a full menu of Irish food.
 The charming High Street tavern is housed in a beautiful brick building that dates to the year 1889.

-A classic sports bar and restaurant that also features a giant outdoor patio, The Bogey Inn is a favorite gathering place for friends and families alike.
-The ‘backyard’ features lawn games – and on Fridays and Saturdays in the summertime, it’s the best place for live music in Dublin, Ohio.
+A classic sports bar that features a giant outdoor patio with multiple sand volleyball courts, Flannagan’s is a favorite gathering place for friends any time of day or year.
+The St Patrick’s Day Festival at Flannagan’s Dublin is legendary, and it’s also the best place for live music in Dublin, Ohio.

 Pro Tip: Looking for more Irish pubs in Dublin, Ohio?
 Check out Fado Pub at Bridge Park and McClellan’s Pub on Sawmill Road.